* Europe’s leaders hold sixth summit of 2012

 That decision, and another by euro zone ministers to release up to 50 billion euros in new aid to Greece, marked two positive developments after a long year of crisis-management and took some of the pressure off leaders to make major strides.

 ECB President Mario Draghi hailed the deal on banking supervision, the first stage towards a banking union with more pooled sovereignty, as an important step towards a stable economic and monetary union.

-German Chancellor Angela Merkel, Europe’s most powerful leader, said the agreement would boost trust and confidence in the euro zone.
-And Olli Rehn, the EU commissioner for economic and monetary affairs, said “Cassandras” who had predicted disaster for the euro and a Greek exit had been proven wrong.
+Olli Rehn, the EU commissioner for economic and monetary affairs, said “Cassandras” who had predicted disaster for the euro and a Greek exit had been proven wrong.

 But there is little time to relax.
-The next stages of banking union - creating a resolution fund for winding up troubled banks and coordinating deposit guarantees to protect savers - will be fought over even harder.
+The next stages of banking union - creating a resolution fund for winding up troubled banks and coordinating deposit guarantees to protect savers - may be fought over even harder.
 And then there will be political and financial hurdles to negotiate through the year.

 “The fact that the situation in the financial markets is now better than before should not be seen by the governments as a way to procrastinate,” European Commission President Jose Manuel Barroso told reporters.

 Much of southern Europe faces another year of grinding recession with record unemployment and deepening poverty that will tear at the fabric of wounded societies and may push governments’ efforts to reduce deficits further off course.